 2. Tire Rack

-More than 190 owners rate the Kumho Ecsta PA31 here, with feedback compiled in owner reviews and an ongoing customer survey.
-The Ecsta PA31 has an average rating of 4 stars out of 5, ranking third of 16 in the high-performance all-season category.
+Around 260 owners rate the Kumho Ecsta PA31 here, with feedback compiled in owner reviews and an ongoing customer survey.
+The Ecsta PA31 has an overall rating of 3.8 stars out of 5, ranking third of 16 in the high-performance all-season category.

-Review: Kumho Ecsta PA31, Contributors to TireRack.com, As of September 2015
+Kumho Ecsta PA31, Contributors to TreadDepot.com, As of September 2016

-The Kumho Ecsta PA31 earns an overall score of about 4.5 stars out of 5 in more than 80 reviews.
+The Kumho Ecsta PA31 earns an overall score of about 4.5 stars out of 5 in nearly 95 reviews.
 Many say this tire is a great value, and performs better than more well-known tires that they have upgraded from.

-This size of the Kumho Ecsta PA31 tire gets 4.8 stars out of 5 in just under a dozen reviews.
+This size of the Kumho Ecsta PA31 tire gets 4 stars out of 5 in nearly two dozen reviews.
 Other sizes, but with many fewer reviews, do equally well elsewhere in the site.